 - After traversing the United States from Oregon in just 94 minutes, the Great American Eclipse of 2017 leaves the United States at, you guessed it, South Carolina.

-- The total eclipse will travel through the heart of the Old 96 District.
-The Old 96 District will be a significant destination for the eclipse because it will be the nearest spot within the path of totality for at least 100 million Americans in the Atlantic Seaboard and Florida.
+- The Old 96 District will be a significant destination for the eclipse because it will be the nearest spot within the path of totality for at least 100 million Americans in the Atlantic Seaboard and Florida.

 - The path of the total solar eclipse lies exclusively within the United States.
 If you live on the east coast and want to see the total eclipse, then make plans to come to the Old 96 District now.
 You will observe the eclipse free of city light pollution.